 The same can be said for demographics of pedestrians.
 Say you’re scouting locations for a childcare business.
 Since your target customer is parents of young children, you’ll want to know specifically about pedestrians aged 28 – 40.

-The good news is that web-based foot traffic counters, like SAP Digital Consumer Insight, can give you this specific data without any extra work required on your end.
+The good news is that web-based foot traffic counters can give you this specific data without any extra work required on your end.
 Next, we’re going to cover the different ways to measure foot traffic in more detail.

 Measuring Foot Traffic: The Traditional Methods